-- A. Pipe cover, as measured from the bottom of roadway subgrade: - Minimum cover of 2-feet under collector and above roads. - If Class 52 ductile iron pipe or Class V concrete pipe is used, the cover may be reduced to 1 foot. - PVC and HDPE shall require a 2-foot minimum cover in any public roadway area. - In areas of relatively flat terrain, the project engineer must show that sufficient depth is provided at the boundary of the development to properly drain the remainder of the upstream basin area tributary to the site. - The Oregon Structural Code (OSC) typically requires 1-foot minimum cover on private property where the system will be privately maintained. - Pipe covers of less than the above stated minimums may be permitted on a case-by-case basis, as approved by the City Engineer.
+- A. Minimum cover, as measured from the top of pipe to finished grade: - 1.
+Minimum cover of 2-feet under collector and above roads.

+- 2. If Class 52 ductile iron pipe or Class V concrete pipe is used, the cover may be reduced to 1 foot. - 3.
+PVC and HDPE shall require a 2-foot minimum cover in any public roadway area. - 4.
+In areas of relatively flat terrain, the project engineer must show that sufficient depth is provided at the boundary of the development to properly drain the remainder of the upstream basin area tributary to the site. - 5.
+The Oregon Structural Code (OSC) typically requires 1-foot minimum cover on private property where the system will be privately maintained. - 6.
+Pipe covers of less than the above stated minimums may be permitted on a case-by-case basis, as approved by the City Engineer.

-B. Velocity:
+B. Velocity

-- Minimum velocity: 2.5 fps at design flow rate. - Maximum velocity: 15 fps at design flow rate. - Where velocities greater than 10 fps are attained, special provision shall be required to protect structures against pipe erosion and displacement by shock.
+- 1. Minimum velocity: 3 fps at design flow rate. - 2.
+Maximum velocity: 15 fps at design flow rate. - 3.
+Where velocities greater than 10 fps are attained, special provision shall be required to protect structures against pipe erosion and displacement by shock.
 Energy dissipaters located on sloping land are of particular concern.
 This condition shall be studied in each case and the results of the study shall be documented in the drainage report.